 Final Thoughts

 An adjustable driver offers a powerful way to tailor your most important club to your specific swing and playing conditions.
 By understanding how to modify loft, lie, and weight placement, you can fine-tune your launch, add forgiveness, and straighten out your ball flight.
-It’s a remarkable technology that puts more control into the hands of the everyday golfer.
+It’s a remarkable technology that puts more control in the hands of the everyday golfer.